EOSIO/eos/docs/00_install/01_build-from-source/platforms/ubuntu-16.04-pinned.md

 Therefore, COPY and other Dockerfile-isms are not permitted. -->

 ## Download EOSIO Repository
+These commands set the EOSIO home directory, install git, and clone the EOSIO repository.
 <!-- CLONE -->
 ```sh
 # set EOSIO home directory